carloscortonc/cli-er/README.md

 ```

 invoking with `node action.js cmd --log` will print _"Log from cmd"_ into the console.

-If no command is found in the parsing process, an error and suggestion (the closest to the one suplied) will be shown.

-You can define an option as required (`required: true`), which will verify that such option is present in the provided arguments, setting an error otherwise.

 This method has three main behaviours: print version, print help and execute a command:
 - **print version**: if [autoincluded version](#versionautoinclude) is enabled and version option is provided, version will be printed.